mcgnly/DeveloperDocumentation/Android/GettingStarted.md

     }

-At this point, the class doesn't recognize the RelayrSdk so it marks it in red, as an error. you will need to add another import statement so that Studio can find the relevant class.
+At this point, the class doesn't recognize the RelayrSdk so it marks it in red, as an error. you will need to add another import statement, so that Studio can find the relevant class.
 The easiest way is to select the word, Studio suggests the import statement which you can select by typing opt+Enter.